sudipcs/bioinformatics-work/README.md

 **cluster_genes_exp.py or notebook** cluster genes based on their expression patterns across samples.
 Visualize the representative expression profile for each identified cluster.

+### 5. Cluster genes using principal component analysis (PCA)

+Data:
+a.
+GeneCounts.txt - This file contains gene count information for 24 samples from a bulk RNAseq experiment, with columns indicating sample IDs and rows indicating gene IDs.
+b. genelist.txt - This file contains 200 gene IDs.

+(1) Use the `genelist.txt` information to subset the gene count information from `GeneCounts.txt` (i.e. retrieve only the GeneCounts.txt data for the genes in genelist.txt.
+(2) Subset the gene count information from (1) further by removing all genes that have 0 counts for all of their samples.
+(3) Sample 1-12 are experimental subjects from the control group and Samples 13-24 are experimental subjects from the treatment group.
+Apply principal component analysis (PCA on the list from (2) and plot PC1 vs PC2 for all samples, and make sure the plot contains the following information:
+  a.
+Proportion of variance explained by PC 1 and PC 2 each
+  b.
+Data points are colored according to whether they represent "control" or "treatment" data.